Digital and crypto risks

-Digital innovations in the finance industry, such as crypto-assets and services, may present opportunities for financial institutions, but they could also result in significant risks to the Canadian financial system.
-We're working to better understand this space through research, monitoring and public engagements.
+Digital innovations in the finance industry are transforming how we transact, manage money, and think about value.
+Innovations such as crypto-assets and services may present opportunities for financial institutions, but they could also result in significant risks to the Canadian financial system.
+We're working to better understand these evolving risks through research, new risk identification, monitoring, public engagements, and participation in Canadian and international initiatives.

 Crypto-assets

-We're advancing work on two fundamental areas of the crypto-asset ecosystem:
+We're advancing work on two fundamental areas of crypto-asset risk:

 Open banking